vectordotdev/vector/changelog.d/22007_chronicle_ingest_header.fix.md

-Set Content Encoding headers when configuring compression for the Chronicle unstructured log sink
+The `chronicle_unstructured` sink now sets the `content-encoding` header when compression is enabled.

 authors: chocpanda